 - Goal 7: Graduates of the program will be successfully employed in an entry-level position.

-A. Students will pass the ARRT national certification on the 1st attempt.
+A. Students will pass the ARRT national certification on the first attempt.

-B. Of those pursuing employment, students will be gainfully employed within 6 months post-graduation.
+B. Of those pursuing employment, students will be gainfully employed within six months post-graduation.

 C. Students will complete the program.